 Banks or brokers holding shares for beneficial owners must vote those shares as instructed.
 If the bank or broker has not received instructions from you, the beneficial owner, the bank or broker generally has discretionary voting power only with respect to the ratification of appointment of the independent registered public accounting firm.
-A bank or broker does not have discretion to cast votes with respect to Proposal 1, Proposal 2 or Proposal 3 unless they have received voting instructions from the beneficial owner of the shares.
+A bank or broker does not have discretion to cast votes with respect to Proposal 1 or Proposal 2 unless it has received voting instructions from the beneficial owner of the shares.
 It is therefore important that you provide instructions to your bank or broker if your shares are held by such a bank or broker so that your votes with respect to these Proposals are counted.
-Abstentions and broker nonvotes will have no effect on Proposals 1, 2, 3 and 4.
+Abstentions and broker nonvotes will have no effect on Proposals 1, 2 and 3.